AdmirPapic/bank_customers/README.md

 *	Dropped duplicate rows, ensuring that each row represents a single customer

   ## Exploratory Data Analysis
 The mean, minimum, 25%, medium, 75%, and maximum for numeric features were examined.
-Histograms, scatter plots and barplots for a number of features were examined.
+The following histograms, scatter plots and barplots for different features were created and examined.